SoorajModi/soorajmodicom/README.md

 # SoorajModi.com

 This is the code for my official website [soorajmodi.com](soorajmodi.com).
-Written in React.js in TypesScript.
+Written in React.js in TypesScript, alongside tailwind.css.

 ## How to run